Hygdynd History, Family Crest & Coats of Arms

 Important Dates for the Hygdynd family

 This web page shows only a small excerpt of our Hygdynd research.
-Another 217 words (16 lines of text) covering the years 1273, 1379, 1364 and 1715 are included under the topic Early Hygdynd History in all our PDF Extended History products and printed products wherever possible.
+Another 109 words (8 lines of text) covering the years 1273, 1379, 1364 and 1715 are included under the topic Early Hygdynd History in all our PDF Extended History products and printed products wherever possible.

 Hygdynd Spelling Variations

 Before the last few hundred years, the English language had no fast system of spelling rules.
 For that reason, spelling variations are commonly found in early Anglo-Saxon surnames.
 Over the years, many variations of the name Hygdynd were recorded, including Higdon, Higden, Hygdon, Hygden and others.

 Early Notables of the Hygdynd family (pre 1700)

 More information is included under the topic Early Hygdynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hygdynd family

 To escape oppression and starvation at that time, many English families left for the "open frontiers" of the New World with all its perceived opportunities.
 In droves people migrated to the many British colonies, those in North America in particular, paying high rates for passages in cramped, unsafe ships.
 Although many of the settlers did not make the long passage alive, those who did see the shores of North America perceived great opportunities before them.
 Many of the families that came from England went on to make essential contributions to the emerging nations of Canada and the United States.
 Research into various historical records revealed some of first members of the Hygdynd family emigrate to North America: Peter Higdon, who sailed to Massachusetts in 1635; Thomas Higden to Maryland in 1721; Benjamin Higdens settled at Trinity Bay Newfoundland in 1765; and George Higdon at Trinity Bay in 1831..